escottgoodwin/lango-trans-de/README.md

 **2. Updating Doc2Vec Model**

-Contiuous Update of Corpus Doc2Vec Model.
+Continuous Update of Corpus Doc2Vec Model.
 Currently, every time articles are added to the corpus, the entire Doc2Vec model must be generated from scratch.
 Developing a continuous updating method where new articles can be added to an existing Doc2Vec model would lead to significant improvements in speed.

 **4. Pre-Trained Word Vectors**